 JUST - Juelich Storage Cluster

-The Juelich Storage Cluster (JUST) serves as GPFS fileserver (General Parallel File System) for the supercomputing systems JUQUEEN, JUROPA, JUDGE, and some dedicated cluster systems like JUVIS and DEEP at the Juelich Supercomputing Centre (JSC).
+The Juelich Storage Cluster (JUST) at the Juelich Supercomputing Centre (JSC) serves as central GPFS fileserver (General Parallel File System) for the supercomputing systems (e.g. JUQUEEN, JURECA), some dedicated cluster systems (e.g..
+DEEP, JUVIS, JUROPA3-partitions), and a data transfer system (JUDAC).

 JUST holds a local GPFS cluster with different GPFS file systems dedicated to the kind of usage by the users.

-Access to the data from the HPC systems is in generell realized by Remote GPFS functions, in one case combined with CNFS (Clustered Network File System).
-Additionally there is a NFS gateway for a special trusted project in cooperation with JSC.
+Access to the data from the HPC-systems is in general realized by Remote GPFS functions, in one case combined with CNFS (Clustered Network File System).
+Additionally there is a NFS-gateway for a special trusted project in cooperation with JSC.

 The measured peak performance for applications on JUQUEEN using the fast scratch file system ($WORK) and the dedicated file system ($DATA) on the GSS infrastructure was 160 GB/sec.